mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 And then, you can see the nightmares, fears, and many things.
 But if you always concentrate on these activities, distractions [are] coming up, but they turn into not-distractions, because always that moving makes it something different.
 Just like a washing machine.

-So, you don’t believe that if you sit down exactly, dullness and distraction are struck aside from the beginning, [as Dogen Zenji says].
+So, you don’t believe that if you sit down exactly, dullness and distraction are struck aside from the beginning, [as Dōgen Zenji says].
 But that is called the unique way to participate in peaceful, harmonious, spiritual life.
 Otherwise, no way.
 No way.

 How do you do this?
 You have to just emulate this practice.
 Imitate, as exactly what the ancestors and buddhas have done.
 You have to do it.
 And then, you can really deepen your life, and that practice makes your life ripe.